srgk26/EasyPlotting.jl/README.md

 *Steps 2: If you have all of Python3, Julia and seaborn(Python3) installed, please follow these steps:*

   1. Type `julia`  ## Runs Julia within terminal.
-  2. Type `include("Julia_Lib_install.jl")`  ## Installed required libraries and their dependencies.
-Also adds plotting environment for Python-based plotting packages.
-  3. Type `include("main_code.jl")`  ## Adds and executes the 'main_code.jl' script.
+  2. Type `include("main_code.jl")`  ## Installs software dependencies if need to.
+Adds and executes the 'main_code.jl' script.
 Might be slow or throw an 'IOError' the first time.
 Pls repeat the command again if this happens, it will work the second time.

 ***Future work:***
-  1. Build fully functional, standalone Mac OS app.
+  1. Build apps for Windows and Linux (local and HPC).
   2. Add other plotting functionalities and types.
-  3. Update script to allow for re-plotting without having to re-execute from command line.